 1 – Writing For Us Because You Love Writing:

-For writers that contribute occasionally and aren’t promoting a product or business, we offer a $25 bounty for accepted blog posts.
+For writers that contribute occasionally and aren’t promoting a product or business, we offer a $75 bounty for accepted blog posts (1500 words or more).

 2 – Guest Posting For Us Because You’re Promoting Something: